akn714/code-documentation-generator/README.md

 ## Get Started
 * Start using the Code Documentation Generator today and simplify your code documentation process.
 Improve code collaboration, understanding, and maintainability with automatically generated, well-structured documentation.

-### For any inquiries or questions, please contact <a href="mailto:madhavampire@gmail.com" target="_new">Madhav Kumar</a>.
+### For any inquiries or questions, please contact <a href="mailto:adarshkumar20012704@gmail.com" target="_new">Adarsh Kumar</a>.
 We value your feedback and are open to suggestions for further improvements.